table of contents

 --more

-This switch has no effect on the method call timeout applied by default: regardless if --more is specified or not, the default timeout will be 45s.
+This switch has no effect on the method call timeout applied by default.
+Regardless of whether --more is specified or not, the default timeout will be 45s.
 Use --timeout= (see below) to change or disable the timeout.
-When invoking a method call that continuously returns updates it is typically desirable to disable the timeout with --timeout=infinity.
-On the other hand, when invoking a --more method call for the purpose of enumerating objects (which likely will complete quickly) it is typically beneficial to leave the timeout logic enabled, for robustness reasons.
+When invoking a method call that continuously returns updates, it is typically desirable to disable the timeout with --timeout=infinity.
+On the other hand, when invoking a --more method call for the purpose of enumerating objects (which likely will complete quickly), it is typically beneficial to leave the timeout logic enabled, for robustness reasons.

 Added in version 255.